- SDK white-label: the Yuno Web SDK loaded from a foreign host, verifying the renamed globals, events, and DOM tokens.

 9. Ship a minimal landing page

 Serveindex.html at / and a /whitelabel-info JSON endpoint that returns the resolved upstream config.
-The landing page calls the JSON endpoint and renders it — anyone debugging the proxy sees exactly what’s routed where without grepping logs.
+The landing page calls the JSON endpoint and renders it, so anyone debugging the proxy sees exactly what’s routed where without grepping logs.

 Pitfalls and edge cases